 To discuss the CCF in more details please contact any of the following Cadet team

-- Contingent Commander – 2Lt Bawden
+Contingent Commander – 2Lt Bawden

-- Cadet Leader – 2Lt Richards
+Cadet Leader – 2Lt Richards

-- Cadet Leader – 2Lt Green
+Cadet Leader – 2Lt Green

-- Cadet Leader – 2Lt Johnson
+Cadet Leader – 2Lt Johnson

-- Army Cadet Trainer – Sgt Sarginson
+Army Cadet Trainer – Sgt Sarginson

 Social Impact: CCF Independent Research

-Schools have seen significant improvement in attendance and behaviour, improvement in attainment, commitment, self-confidence and discipline and that relationships between staff and students have improved.
+Schools have seen significant improvement in attendance and behaviour.
+They have also see an improvement in attainment, commitment, self-confidence and discipline.
+Relationships between staff and students have improved.
 This creates positive benefits in all areas of school life.

 University of Northampton has found that joining the cadets offers a range of benefits.
 The full report can be read in full on the University of Northampton’s website.